Mazamars312/Analogue-Amiga/README.md

 * From the testing I have been doing, there are multiple configurations, bios and even ADF Images that you need to try.
 Hopefully, once I get both writing to floppy and the Harddrive access working, this will help with this.
 * The main goal of this project was getting an MPU Framework so external media can be accessed and help giving developers some tools to help create more cores on the Pocket.
 * So I do expect that there is more to learn about the amiga and get many of these bugs resolved.
+* for Multi disk games, also try putting disks on other drives.
+But please make sure you change the amount of installed drives to the amount needed.
+(Up to 4)

+## Change since 0.0.5 to 0.0.6
+* Interlace mode corrected for games like DarkSeed
+* Folder names changed for Unix/Linux/Mac OS and to help with the uploader system
+* Faster floppy access times using a larger buffer in the MPU core and caching.
+* But what about the things below - I wanted to sort out these key issues out first and Im awaiting for a bugfix from Analogue to be released.
+This is due to files being corrupted when writting back.

 ## What will be the next update??